Can't Get or Keep an Erection?

 Medications — from finasteride for hair loss to antidepressants

-Testosterone and hormonal causes
+Testosterone and hormonal health

 There has not yet been a head-to-head trial comparing GLP-1 medications with testosterone therapy as initial treatment for testosterone deficiency, but weight loss benefits multiple health markers.

-Age and Erection Problems
+Age and Erectile Dysfunction

 Age shapes the likely cause significantly.